Owen King: Career

-Reception
+In June 2024, Syzygy Publishing, an imprint of Image Comics, began publishing the first five issues of Self Help, a serial comic book co-written by Owen King and Jesse Kellerman.
+A graphic novel collecting issues 1-5 is expected to be published by Simon & Schuster in February 2025.

+Initial reception of works

 The reception for King's collection We're All in This Together was positive, with both the Los Angeles Times and Independent giving it positive reviews.

 King's first full-length novel, Double Feature, was called "overwritten" in a review in The New York Times.

-King's graphic novel Intro to Alien Invasion reception was mixed, with Publishers Weekly opining the comic was unable to consistently transcend its "B movie source material," while Booklist called the spoofing of B-list material "highly successful".
+King's graphic novel Intro to Alien Invasion reception was mixed, with Publishers Weekly opining that the comic was unable to consistently transcend its "B movie source material," while Booklist called the spoofing of B-list material "highly successful".

 Personal life

 King is married to writer Kelly Braffet (born 1976) and lives in New Paltz, New York.